Purinat33/hpc_flask/docs/03-data-model.md

 # Data Model

 > Canonical entities, relationships, constraints, and lifecycle for the **HPC Billing Platform**.
-Includes ER and state diagrams (Mermaid) plus field-level notes you’ll use when writing queries, tests, and migrations.

 ---